 Emergency Angioplasty, also called Primary Percutaneous Cardiac Intervention, or PPCI, has emerged as the most effective treatment for many patients suffering a heart attack.
 The procedure allows an interventional cardiologist to open arteries with tiny balloon-like devices that restore blood flow to the heart and can limit damage to the heart muscle and improve the chances for survival following the heart attack.

-This lifesaving procedure is performed in Botsford's Cardiac Catheterization Laboratory.
+This lifesaving procedure is performed in Beaumont Hospital - Farmington Hills' Cardiac Catheterization Laboratory.
 On-call teams are available to perform emergency angioplasty 24 hours a day, seven day a week.

 We met rigorous criteria developed by the American College of Cardiology and adopted by the Michigan Department of Community Health in order to receive state approval to perform the service.